Building from Source

 apt-get install git git clone https://github.com/linux-sunxi/sunxi-tools

-Those programs that need to run on the host will be built when you run:
+Change to the sunxi-tools directory.
+Those programs that need to run on the host computer will be built when you run:

-The programs meant for the device are not built by default.
+The programs meant to be run on the sunxi device itself are not built by default.
 You either need to run

-When you are using a cross-compiling toolchain (make sure it is added to your PATH), you may need to specify the toolchain prefix to use, e.g.
+When you are using a cross-compiling toolchain (make sure it is added to your PATH), you may need to specify the toolchain prefix to use so that the programs can be executed on the sunxi device's architecture, e.g.

 make target-tools CROSS_COMPILE=arm-linux-gnueabihf-